divtxt/raft/README.md

 Later:

+- [ ] Isolated server should not increment term (similar to #6p8)
+- [ ] Add metrics & logging
+- [ ] Test for RPCs from senders not in cluster
+- [ ] Assembling AppendEntries RPC should not block
 - [ ] Add errcheck to Travis build
 - [ ] Add support for snapshotting & InstallSnapshot RPC
 - [ ] Split SetEntriesAfterIndex for leader and follower